brunojppb/brunojppb.github.io/_posts/2019-09-06-automating-your-work-with-github-actions.md

 That will render a nice image by Github on your repository page with the current action status.
 ![Github Actions Badge](/assets/images/github_action_badge.jpg)

-Now I can enjoy my time spent building and deploying my website doing something else like playing videogames 🎮 or drawing 🎨.
+Now I can enjoy my time spent building and deploying my website doing something else like playing video games 🎮 or drawing 🎨.
 Here is the [open-source repository of my blog if you want to take a look.](https://github.com/brunojppb/brunojppb.github.io)